bpires/handbook/js/index.md

 ### The exponentiation operator (\*\*)

-Raise the first operand to the power second operand
+Raise the first operand to the power of the second operand

 ```js
 1 ** 2 //1